 5. Calculate Amount of Unearned Title IV Aid

-Determine institution charges for the payment period.
-Institution is required to return the lesser of Title IV to be returned or amount of unearned charges.
+Determine which institution charges for the payment period.
+Institution is required to return the lesser of Title IV to be returned or number of unearned charges.

 6. RETURN OF TITLE IV FUNDS